awsdocs/amazon-ec2-user-guide/doc_source/spot-requests.md

 + The Spot price is lower than your maximum price\.

 **Limitations**
-+ You can't start a Spot Instance if it is part of fleet or launch group, Availability Zone group, or Spot block\.
++ You can't start a Spot Instance if it is part of fleet or launch group, or Availability Zone group\.

 ------
 #### [ New console ]